 - All your microbiomes talk!

-Yes that’s right, the trillions of different bacteria, fungi and viruses within the gut can influence your skins microbiome.
+Yes, that’s right, the trillions of different bacteria, fungi and viruses within the gut can influence your skins microbiome.
 This is why we love sharing pre and probiotics with our clients!
-For example there is amazing clinical research on the probiotic stain Lactobacillus rhamnosus GG (LGG) which can reduce the severity of eczema.
+For example, there is amazing clinical research on the probiotic strain Lactobacillus rhamnosus GG (LGG) which can reduce the severity of eczema.

 - Inflammation & intestinal permeability